IanFinlayson/exploring-cs/chapter04.md

 four variables, and does some sort of tricky math.
 It even makes sure that the output looks like the user would expect.
 Even better it actually solves a real-life problem most of us can appreciate.
-If you followed what we\'ve done here, then great job!
+If you followed what we've done here, then great job!

 ::: {.blackbox}
 ::: {.blackbox-title}